 For those techies that really want to understand flashlight "throughput", and why Recycled Light Technology makes any LED brighter, the 10 minute video below goes into the throughput problems of traditional flashlights.
 It explains how the patented RLT technology works inside our flashlight to solve the throughput problem, and how it allows the maximum amount of light from the minimum amount of lumens.

 We don't know about you, but when we reach for a flashlight on board, we want it to work.
-Rechargeables are great, but can take a long time to charge, typically have less capacity, and are more expensive to keep multiple spares around.
+Rechargeables are great but can take a long time to charge, typically have less capacity, and are more expensive to keep multiple spares around.
 Our experience is that rechargeables don't seem to have the shelf-life we've come to expect from beefy and readily available D-cells.
-Nothing is worse than grabbing a dead flashlight and then having to wait 8 hours for a recharge.
-Li-Ion batteries are also now difficult and expensive to ship, almost exclusively of questionable Chinese origin, and can be very dangerous to charge aboard you boat in hot climes.
+Nothing is worse than grabbing a dead flashlight and then having to wait hours for a recharge.
+Li-Ion batteries are also now difficult and expensive to ship, almost exclusively of questionable origin, and can be very dangerous to charge aboard your boat in hot climates.
 Besides, because our lamp is so efficient, a good set of D-Cells should last you the whole season.

 Where is the Illuminator designed and manufactured?